CjSong97/tutorial-v2/README.md

 # Avaloq DDK Tutorial
 This is a repository containing a tutorial for the Avaloq DSL Developer Kit.
 This tutorial will cover some basics of building a DSL with DDK using all 4 languages available through the DDK.

+# Tutorial Link
+The tutorial is currently available at this link for easier access: http://test-ddk-prod.herokuapp.com/

 # Using the tutorial
 The tutorial can be used by any machine with NodeJS and npm installed.
 Once installed, run the following commands in a terminal:
 ```